Intersurgical's automated clad-rack warehouse in Lithuania

 Intersurgical: oxygen for a medical products manufacturer’s logistics systems

-With capacity for 50,400 pallets, it is one of the largest installations in the Baltic States
+With capacity for 50,400 pallets, it is one of the largest facilities in the Baltic States

 Respiratory care specialists